besartelezi/scrum-project/README.md

 ## The Team

-Besart - SCRUM Master
-Jelle - Frontend
-Lucas - Backend
+* SCRUM Master: Besart
+* Lead Frontend: Jelle
+* Lead Backend: Lucas
-Pablo, Shiva, and Besart - Both
+* Full-Stack: Shiva, Pablo, and Besart

 ## Q&A with the Client

-Name: G-Bay
+### Name: G-Bay

-Cool font, G-Bay as logo, color and design: very geeky, fun, interactive, flashy,... <br>
+* Cool font, G-Bay as logo, color and design: very geeky, fun, interactive, flashy,...
-Bol.com functionality, looks dry and commercial, but fun interactiveness <br>
+* Bol.com functionality, looks dry and commercial, but fun interactiveness
-Amazon/2dehands for pure products, but make everything geeky <br>
+* Amazon/2dehands for pure products, but make everything geeky
-Payments need to be clear, email confirm payment happened, payment system not needed <br>
+* Payments need to be clear, email confirm payment happened, payment system not needed

-To-Do

-Create a dummy repository to practice Git Pull Requests behaviour

-## Client
+## Must-Haves

-Bare Bones <br>
-Ebay, main difference, Geeky kind of version <br>
+* Ebay, main difference, Geeky kind of version.
-categories: Marvel, Pokemon, ATLA, DBZ,... <br>
+* categories: Marvel, Pokemon, ATLA, DBZ,...
-People log in and sell/buy <br>
+* People log in and sell/buy
-product with price, pic, description <br>
+* product with price, pic, description
-work smoothly on email, email confirmation to seller <br>
+* work smoothly on email, email confirmation to seller
-seller: your product ahs been bought, send to this ... <br>
+* seller: your product ahs been bought, send to this ...
-Shopping cart, add multiple products and remove them <br>
+* Shopping cart, add multiple products and remove them

 ## Nice-to-haves

-Wish list <br>
+* Wish list <br>
-Recommended section, when buying/clicking <br>
+* Recommended section, when buying/clicking <br>
-Purchase history <br>
+* Purchase history <br>
-Track previous prices of same product, prices then and now, user should be able to see prices fluctuate <br>
+* Track previous prices of same product, prices then and now, user should be able to see prices fluctuate <br>
-Create as much action on website as possible, on every purchase/sell, add site currency (GeekCoins) <br>
+* Create as much action on website as possible, on every purchase/sell, add site currency (GeekCoins) <br>
-Sell products using GeekCoins <br>
+* Sell products using GeekCoins <br>
-Bidding System, seller need to define a buy-out price => instant purchase <br>
+* Bidding System, seller need to define a buy-out price => instant purchase <br>
-Payment: Bank-Account variable, user can add as much money as possible to it.
+* Payment: Bank-Account variable, user can add as much money as possible to it.

-### Questions

-How will the payment happen <br>
-Will they send their logo/brand so we can design website accordingly <br>
-What websites should we use for a reference, what do they like about that website? <br>
-What fun features would they like to add if we have enough time?

----

-Workflow
+## Workflow

-Rest API/Node.JS for backend, React for front-end. <br>
+* Rest API/Node.JS for backend, React for front-end. <br>
-GitHub behaviour: Setting up small branches for big features, and add smaller branches to those for smaller features. <br>
+* GitHub behaviour: Setting up small branches for big features, and add smaller branches to those for smaller features. <br>
-Pull requests: ask coaches => They recommend learning Pull Requests, this is a very common practice, will help avoid unintentional mistakes. <br>
+* Pull requests: ask coaches => They recommend learning Pull Requests, this is a very common practice, will help avoid unintentional mistakes. <br>
-Using Trello: When an event is done, communicate it on Discord (create pull requests). <br>
+* Using Trello: When an event is done, communicate it on Discord (create pull requests). <br>

 ---